xoeg/Flame-Transfer-Function-Tutorial/FTM.md

 # FTM tutorial
 In this tutorial we will measure:
 * The **Burner Transfer Matrix**.
-This shows the relationship between the upstream and downstream acoustic variables in a during cold flow operation.
+This shows the relationship between the upstream and downstream acoustic variables during cold flow operation.
 * The **Flame Transfer Matrix**.
-This shows the relationship between the upstream and downstream acoustic variables in a during hot flow operation.
+This shows the relationship between the upstream and downstream acoustic variables during hot flow operation.

 The following figure shows the latter, where the F22 element contains embedded the FTF.
 ![FTM_png](/assets/FTM.png)